spacepy/spacepy/Doc/source/quickstart.rst

 Tickdelta Class
 ---------------

 You can add/substract time from a Ticktock class instance by creating a Tickdelta instance first.::

     >>> dt = spt.Tickdelta(days=2.3)

 Then you can add by e.g.::

     >>> t+dt

 Coords Class
 ------------

-The spatial coordinate class includes the following coordinate systems in cartesian and sphericals.
+The spatial coordinate class includes the following coordinate systems in Cartesian and sphericals.

     * GZD:  (altitude, latitude, longitude in km, deg, deg
     * GEO: cartesian, Re